- About SEAS

 When will I know if I have been selected?

-We begin making offers in the second week of March, and try to notify students mid-April at the latest regarding their status in the program.
+We begin making offers in the second week of March, and try to notify students by early May at the latest regarding their status in the program.
 Offers are made as soon as research mentors send their selections to our office for review.

 I have pending offers from other programs.
 Can I get an early decision?